RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 ![img](./img/output_files4.png "outputFile Workflow After Removal")

 The input files for task1 still contain the __stdout.txt__ specification, which can be removed by a similar operation.
-Note that specifying input/output files that are not connected by a line does not affect workflow behavior.
-If you want to change it temporarily, you can leave the settings you don't want to use.
+Note that specifying input/output files that are not connected by a line does not affect workflow behavior, so if you want to temporarily change the settings, you can leave them unused.

 Now let's save and run the workflow.
 Since we are not controlling the order of execution now, task0 and task1 are executed in random order.
-If you look at the __stdout__ tab on the log screen, task1 appears just after execution starts.
+If you look at the __stdout__ tab on the log screen, task1 should appear immediately after the start of execution, and task0 should appear 10 seconds later because sleep10 is included.
-For task0, sleep10 is included, so it should appear after 10 seconds.

 ![img](./img/log_screen3.png "Log when execution order is not specified")